nesquena/rabl/README.md

 ## Authors and Contributors ##

+Thanks to [Miso](http://gomiso.com) for allowing me to create this for our applications and release this project!

 * [Nathan Esquenazi](https://github.com/nesquena) - Creator of the project
 * [Arthur Chiu](https://github.com/achiu) - Core Maintainer, Riot Testing Guru
+* [Tim Lee](https://github.com/timothy1ee) - RABL is an awesome name and was chosen by the Miso CTO.

 More to come hopefully!
 Please fork and contribute, any help is appreciated!